ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 ## Start Date and Stop Date

 Start Date and Stop Date must be given as an ordered pair or not at all.
 These are parenthetically included in the higher_geography concatenation.

+### For Geography Admins

+Dates are often not known to even year precision.
+Elaborate on any assumptions or guesses in remarks.
+Delete any unused geography records with dates as you encounter them.

+### For Catalog Records

+Dates signify less-than-ideal geography, often without spatial data.
+Do not use these data if it is possible to avoid them, and "upgrade" any catalog records to avoid these data as resources permit.

 ## Higher Geography